intact-portal/intact-portal-documentation/help/faq/usage.md

 We precompute [interactomes](https://www.ebi.ac.uk/intact/interactomes) for 16 bespoke species.

 ## I want to look for interactions between pathogen and host proteins, can I find this information in IntAct?

 Yes.
 Use the search for a single organism above and in the `Interactor Species` filter select both organisms.

 ## I submitted a list of 2000 UniProtKB accession numbers via the "search" interface of IntAct, I obtain "0 binary interactions found for search term", why and how do I find results to my search?

 The problem is the length of the query.
 It is difficult to provide a specific limit, because it is defined according to the length in characters that your query consists of, and that depends on the type of identifier you are using.
 If you submit a list of space-separated UniProtKB accessions, the limit is approximately **700** identifiers in search.
 This also applies to [PSCIQUIC view](www.ebi.ac.uk/Tools/webservices/psicquic/view/main.xhtml) and PSICQUIC-based Cytoscape import tool.

 ## I have found no interactions for my protein rat Zap70.
 How do I find if a homolog/ortholog/paralog with a high degree of sequence similarity has any interactions in the IntAct database?

-Select NCBI-BLAST at the [https://www.ebi.ac.uk/Tools/sss](https://www.ebi.ac.uk/Tools/sss/), click on `protein` and paste your sequence into the box.
+Select NCBI-BLAST at [https://www.ebi.ac.uk/Tools/sss](https://www.ebi.ac.uk/Tools/sss/), click on `protein` and paste your sequence into the box.
 Make any required changes to the parameters, add your e-mail address and Submit.

 ![](../../.gitbook/assets/image.png)